ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Detailed Experimental Results and Further Discussion

 \subsection{Ablation Study Details (P/R/F1)}

-Table~\ref{tab:ablation_full} reports full ablation results in the multimedia setting across different backbones.
+Table~\ref{tab:ablation_full} reports the full ablation results in the multimedia setting across different backbones.
 Each variant removes one key component (Linker, Verifier, SpanAlign, or Link-then-Bind) to quantify its contribution under the same evaluation protocol.
 For \emph{w/o Linker}, we adopt an all-to-all fallback that associates every candidate vertex with each event hypothesis, replacing negotiated relevance linking.

-\paragraph{Additional Analysis} The ablations highlight complementary contributions of the main components beyond aggregate F1 changes.
-Removing the Linker mainly reduces AR coverage, indicating that negotiated relevance linking is important for surfacing a sufficiently rich candidate set for downstream binding.
-The Verifier becomes more critical as the backbone strengthens, consistent with stronger models generating a broader (and potentially noisier) hypothesis space that benefits from explicit validation and pruning.
+\textbf{Additional Analysis.} The ablations show complementary contributions beyond aggregate F1 changes.
+Removing Link-then-Bind consistently lowers AR, indicating that early role conditioning makes Stage~II overly conservative before the relevance topology stabilizes; although a slight EM gain can appear for a stronger backbone, it is outweighed by the larger loss in argument-role accuracy.
+Removing the Linker mainly reduces AR coverage, suggesting that negotiated relevance linking is important for surfacing a sufficiently rich candidate set for downstream binding.
+The Verifier becomes more important as the backbone strengthens, consistent with stronger models generating a broader and potentially noisier hypothesis space that benefits from explicit validation and pruning.
 SpanAlign primarily addresses extractive constraints by correcting span-level mismatches, and its impact is larger when the backbone is less reliable at producing evaluation-compatible text fields.